awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 ## Adding the Amazon VPC CNI Amazon EKS add\-on<a name="adding-vpc-cni-eks-add-on"></a>

-Select the tab with the name of the tool that you want to use to add the Amazon VPC CNI Amazon EKS add\-on to your 1\.18 or later cluster with\.
+You can add the Amazon VPC CNI Amazon EKS add\-on to your 1\.18 or later cluster with `eksctl`, the AWS Management Console, or the AWS CLI\.

 **Important**
 Before adding the Amazon VPC CNI Amazon EKS add\-on, confirm that you do not self\-manage any settings that Amazon EKS will start managing\.
 To determine which settings Amazon EKS manages, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.